 - About other network elements

-While some standard networking concepts, such as PXE booting, RPC, subnets, power drivers, and proxies are not unique to MAAS, they are used in a unique way by MAAS.
-You can find this customised introductory material about these concepts in the article entitled “About MAAS networking”.
+While some standard networking concepts, such as PXE booting, RPC, subnets, power drivers, and proxies are not unique to MAAS, they are sometimes used in a unique way by MAAS – so we explain these concepts in the article entitled “About MAAS networking”.

-Network switching is a very large topic unto itself – but it’s worth catching up if you’re weak in this area, since some elements of switching are exposed in MAAS networks.
+Network switching is a very large topic unto itself.
+It’s worth catching up if you’re weak in this area, since some elements of switching are exposed in MAAS networks.
 Also important to review are routers, bridges, and bonded NICs, aka link aggregation.
 All of these come into play every time a MAAS network is modified.

 Most of today’s modern networking is a direct translation of the landline telephone system into the digital space.
 Network switching is really just an outgrowth of crossbar, which is how local phone calls were “switched” or “routed” to the correct telephone line.
 In most cases, every number dialled closed one more relay, with all seven relays making a connection to the target phone line.

 Small exchanges often “swallowed” dialled digits.
 For example, if every local phone number had the exchange “881”, those numbers wouldn’t trigger any relays beyond just sending the call to the “881” frameset.
 In some small exchanges, it wasn’t even necessary to dial the exchange, just the four digits of the phone number, if the caller had the same exchange.
 Essentially, these were the early subnets.

 Over time, the increasing density of telephone coverage and self-service long-distance changed all this.
 More wires had to be installed, and repeaters were needed to get signals across longer distances as local exchanges were replaced by centralised exchanges called “central offices” (CO).
 A CO would have frames for 8 or 10 exchanges, essentially serving the same function as today’s network routers.